yohannweber/messages_n_log/README.md

 # Features
 This project contains three tools :
+## The messages repository class
-1. a messages repository which helps developper to store / get the message more easily.
-(LIF_MESSAGES) LIF_MESSAGES gives the possibility to store message from different source of message type in one instrution :
+It helps developper to store/retrieve messages from different sources types in one instrution.

-## Storage messages example
+### Storage messages example
 ```abap
 DATA li_messages TYPE REF TO lif_messages.
 DATA lt_messages TYPE STANDARD TABLE OF bapiret2.